-9. Gardens and Health
+10. Gardens and Health

 The National Garden Scheme has championed the benefits of access to gardens and green space since the 2016 report that it commissioned from The King's Fund: Gardens and Health, implications for policy and practice.
-More recently, the pandemic greatly heightened the importance of access to gardens and green space for everyone's health and wellbeing.
-Faced with prolonged isolation, anxiety and in many cases real tragedy, there was a surge in popular appreciation of access to gardens and in gardening and in public realisation of the real benefits that both offer.
-In May 2023 the charity organised its annual Gardens and Health Week.
-As well as various activities by garden owners, the highlight of the week was once again the new edition of the hugely popular e-book, The Little Yellow Book of Gardens and Health, packed with stories and case studies from garden owners, garden visitors and people involved with beneficiary charities who have found solace and improved health and wellbeing by immersing themselves in nature.
+More recently, Covid 19 greatly heightened the importance of access to gardens and green space for everyone's health and wellbeing and there was a surge in popular appreciation of access to gardens and in gardening and in public realisation of the real benefits that both offer.

+In May 2024 the charity organised its annual Gardens and Health Week.
+As well as various activities by garden owners, the highlight of the week was once again the publication of a new version of the hugely popular e-book, The Little Yellow Book of Gardens and Health.
+It is packed with stories and case studies from garden owners, garden visitors and people involved with beneficiary charities who have found solace and improved health and wellbeing by immersing themselves in nature.